 International conservation initiatives are important tools for long-term conservation of biological diversity.
-Yet, existing international agreements are often poorly implemented because of lack of adequate administrative machinery (e. g., adequately funded and staffed secretariats), lack of financial support for on-theground programs (e.g., equipment, training, and staf~, and lack of reciprocal obligations that could serve as incentives to comply.
+Yet, existing international agreements are often poorly implemented because of lack of adequate administrative machinery (e.g., adequately funded and staffed secretariats), lack of financial support for on-the-ground programs (e.g., equipment, training, and staff, and lack of reciprocal obligations that could serve as incentives to comply.

 An exception is CITES, which has mechanisms to facilitate reciprocal trade controls and a technical secretariat.
 The existence of this machinery in large part accounts for the relative success of this convention.
 The United States has been globally influential in supporting CITES and has reinforced it through national legislation that prohibits import into the United States of wildlife taken or exported in violation of another country's laws.
-The amendment to the Lacey Act of 1900 (Public Law 97-79) in 1981 backs efforts of other nations seeking to conserve their wildlife resources, This law has been a powerful tool for wildlife conservation throughout the world because the United States is a major importer of wildlife specimens and products.
+The amendment to the Lacey Act of 1900 (Public Law 97-79) in 1981 backs efforts of other nations seeking to conserve their wildlife resources.
+This law has been a powerful tool for wildlife conservation throughout the world because the United States is a major importer of wildlife specimens and products.

 U.S. contributions to international conservation programs have been diminishing recently.
 The appropriation cycle for funding such programs has been an annual tug-of-war between Congress and the Administration.
 The budget of the World Heritage Convention in 1985 was \$824,000.
-The United States, one of the major forces behind the Convention's founding, usually contributes at least one-fourth of the budget.
-In the fiscal years of 1979 to 1982, U.S. contributions averaged \$300,000.
-But from fiscal year 1982 to 1984, the United States made no contributions.
-But in fiscal year 1985, \$238,903 was contributed.
+The United States, one of the major forces behind the Convention's founding, usually contributes at least onefourth of the budget.
+U.S. contributions averaged \$300,000 in fiscal years 1979 to 1982.
+From fiscal year 1982 to 1984, the United States made no contributions, but contributed \$238,903 in fiscal year 1985.
 In fiscal year 1986, \$250,000 had been appropriated, but the amount was cut to \$239,000 under Gramm-Rudman-Hollings Balanced Budget and Emergency Deficit Control Act.